uber/RemoteShuffleService/README.md

 spark.speculation=false
 ```

-- The supported Spark version is Spark 2.4.x.
-For Spark 3.x, we are still testing and developing.
+- The currently supported Spark version is Spark 2.4.x.
+We have a branch **spark30** for on-going work to support Spark 3.0.x.
+Please contact us (remoteshuffleservice@googlegroups.com) if you want to try Spark 3.0.x with Remote Shuffle Service and we could work together on that.

 ## How to Build